kliff9/Personal-Portfolio/README.md

 ## Technologies Used:
 ◼ HTML - The standard markup language for creating Web pages.

+◼ CSS - Describes how HTML elements are to be displayed on screen, paper, or in other media

-◼ SASS - A utility-first CSS framework for rapidly building custom user interfaces.
+◼ Sass CSS - A utility-first CSS framework for rapidly building custom user interfaces.

-◼ Angular - A JavaScript library for building user interfaces
+◼ React. js - A JavaScript library for building user interfaces

 ## Website: